caromc03/Smoker-s-Forward-Thinking/README.md

 ## I. SYSTEM REQUIREMENTS AND INSTALLATION GUIDE

-Verify that version 9.5 (R2018b) of the MATLAB Runtime is installed or find its location by entering >>mcrinstaller in the MATLAB prompt.
+Verify that version 9.5 (R2018b) of the MATLAB Runtime is installed or find its location by entering "mcrinstaller" in the MATLAB prompt.

 Alternatively, download and install the Windows version of the [MATLAB Runtime for R2018b](http://www.mathworks.com/products/compiler/mcr/index.html)